 The laboratory component of the project involves use of data from hospital, academic, private and public health laboratories located throughout California.
 These laboratories report the number of laboratory-confirmed influenza and other respiratory virus detections and isolations on a weekly basis.
 Reporting laboratories are divided into the following networks:

-The Respiratory Laboratory Network (RLN) is composed of 28 local public health laboratories that offer PCR testing for influenza A and B. Some RLN laboratories are also able to identify five other common respiratory viruses (respiratory syncytial virus, adenovirus, and parainfluenza virus types 1-3) using the R-mix shell vial culture system.
-Participating laboratories include: Alameda, Contra Costa, El Dorado, Fresno, Imperial, Kern, Long Beach, Los Angeles, Marin, Monterey, Orange, Placer, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, San Joaquin, San Luis Obispo, San Mateo, Santa Barbara, Santa Clara, Shasta, Solano, Sonoma, Stanislaus, Tulare, and Ventura.
+The Respiratory Laboratory Network (RLN) is composed of 28 local public health laboratories that offer PCR testing for influenza A and B. Some RLN laboratories are also able to identify five other common respiratory viruses (respiratory syncytial virus, adenovirus, and parainfluenza virus types 1-3).
+Participating laboratories include: Alameda, Contra Costa, El Dorado, Fresno, Imperial, Long Beach, Los Angeles, Monterey, Orange, Placer, Riverside, Sacramento, San Bernardino, San Diego, San Francisco, San Joaquin, San Luis Obispo, San Mateo, Santa Barbara, Santa Clara, Shasta, Solano, Sonoma, Stanislaus, Tulare, and Ventura.